tools-for-fll/FLLScorer/docs/rubric.md

 * "areas" - An array of judging areas.

+  * "type" - The judging area; one of "project", "robot_design", or "core_values".

   * "name" - An associative array containing the name of the judging area in various languages.

+  * "short_name" - An associative array contains the short name of the judging area in various languages.

   * "sections" - An array of sections within the rubric for this judging area.

     * "name" - An associative array containing the name of the section in various languages.

+    * "description" - An associative array containing the description of the section in various languages.

     * "items" - An array of judging items within this section.